dingyu-scir/SDP-Specification/sdp_guidline.md

 Part II.
 Semantic Dependency Relations
 ======================================
-On the basis of <a href="https://www.cs.york.ac.uk/semeval-2012/task5/">SemEval 2012 task 5</a>, we refined the semantic relation set in terms of more solid Chinese linguistic theories, except for the reference of HowNet (Dong and Hao, 2010), a popular Chinese semantic thesaurus, we mainly referred to the idea of semantic network of Chinese grammar defined by Lu (2001).
+On the basis of <a href="https://www.cs.york.ac.uk/semeval-2012/task5/">SemEval 2012 task 5</a>, we refined the semantic relation set in terms of more solid Chinese linguistic theories, except for the reference of HowNet (Dong and Hao, 2010), a popular Chinese semantic thesaurus.
+We mainly referred to the idea of semantic network of Chinese grammar defined by Lu (2001).
 He adapted semantic network to Chinese, which is the formal network for “semantic composition systems” by distinguishing the hierarchies of “semantic relations”, “semantic alignment” and “semantic orientation”.
 We borrowed his ideas of semantic unit classification and semantic combination, and integrated them with the dependency grammar to re-divided boundary for each semantic relation and re-organized the total label set for clarity and definiteness.

 Semantic units are divided from high to low into event chains, events, arguments, concepts and markers.
 Arguments refer to noun phrases related to certain predicates.
 Concepts are simple elements in basic human thought or content words in syntax.
 Markers represent the meaning attached to entity information conveyed by speakers (e.g., speakers’ tones or moods).
 These semantic units correspond to compound sentences, simple sentences, chunks, content words and function words.
 The meaning of sentences is expressed by event chains.
 Event chains consist of multiple simple sentences.
 The meaning of simple sentences is expressed by arguments, while arguments are reflected by predicate, referential or defining concepts.
 Markers are attached to concepts.